hand10ryo/PyTorchCML/README.md

 日本語版READMEは[こちら](https://github.com/hand10ryo/PyTorchCML/blob/main/README_ja.md)

 # What is CML ?

 CML is an algorithm that combines metric learning and MF.
-It allows us to embed elements of two sets, such as user-item or document-word, into a joint distance metric space using their relational data.
+It allows us to embed elements of two sets, such as user × item or document × word, into a joint distance metric space using their relational data.

 In particular, CML is known to capture the user-user and item-item relationships more precisely than MF [1], making it desirable for recommendation systems to have higher accuracy and interpretability than MF.
 In addition, the embeddings can be used for secondary purposes such as friend recommendations on SNS and similar item recommendations on e-commerce sites.